-PATRICK HARRISON advises on all aspects of EU and UK competition law.
+PATRICK J. HARRISON advises on all aspects of EU and UK competition law.
 Patrick spent four years in Brussels (home to the European Commission) before relocating to Sidley’s London office in 2007.
-He has significant experience representing clients before the European Commission and the UK’s Competition and Markets Authority (CMA), securing favourable results for clients requiring regulatory approvals, or facing regulatory challenges.
+He has significant experience representing clients before the European Commission and the UK’s Competition and Markets Authority (CMA), securing favorable results for clients requiring regulatory approvals, or facing regulatory challenges.
 Patrick focuses his practice on merger control, cartel and dominance investigations, competition litigation and distribution agreements.

 Admitted in both England and Wales and Ireland, Patrick has also represented clients in EU and UK judicial review proceedings regarding both competition cases and legislation of broader application.
 In this context, he has pleaded a number of cases before the EU Courts.

 Patrick is the contributing editor for the “Getting the Deal Through: Vertical Agreements” publication and has published widely on EU and UK competition law issues.
-He has also presented at a number of industry events, including events organised by the American Bar Association and the UK’s Regulatory Policy Institute.
+He has also presented at a number of industry events, including events organized by the American Bar Association and the UK’s Regulatory Policy Institute.